icecube/icetray-public/docs/info/quickstart.rst

 <http://builds.icecube.wisc.edu/buildslaves>`_.  **We
-highly recommend Ubuntu, it contains many useful packages, it's free, well-supported and has a wide user-base in IceCube.** If you choose Ubuntu and have problems, please ask questions on slack.
+highly recommend Ubuntu, it contains many useful packages, it's free, well-supported and has a wide user-base in IceCube.** If you choose Ubuntu and have problems, please ask questions on Slack.

 Check :ref:`platforms` for the operating system that you are using.
 If provided, download and run the script for your operating